 Step 1.
 Connect the external device that contains the backup image to your PC, if any.
 Install and run AOMEI Backupper.

 Step 2.
-Click Restore in the main console.
-Then click Select Image File to manually navigate to the backup image location if it is not detected.
+Click Restore and Select Task in the main console.
+If it is not detected, click Select Image File to manually navigate to the backup image location.

 Step 3.
 Select the right backup image and click Next to continue.

 Step 4.
 Tick Restore this system backup and click Next.

 Step 5.
 (Optional) Generally, the program selects the original system partition(s) as the destination path to receive the restored data automatically.
 If not, select a destination path manually.

 Step 6.
 In the Operation Summary window, do the last check and then click Start Restore to proceed.
 If you are restoring system image to a different computer, it's suggested to tick "Universal Restore" for secure boot.